daniloceano/LorenzCycleToolkit/README.md

 - residuals

 The default behaviour for computing the energetics, and the one intended by the works of Lorenz, was to compute the dissipation terms directly by using wind stress fields.
 However, for many of the reanalysis data, those variables are not available for all levels of the atmosphere.
-Therefore, the dissipation terms might be estimated as residuals from the budget equations.
+Therefore, the dissipation terms might be estimated as residuals from the budget equations (see the [first section](## What is the Lorenz Energy Cycle?)).

+- stationary

+Compute the LEC using a fixed domain (see [stationary framework](## Stationary framework))

+- unstationary

+Compute the LEC using a domain that follows the system (see [unstationary framework](## Untationary framework))

+- geopotential

+Use this flag when instead of Geopotential Height, Geopotential data is provided (it is required that the FVars file is adjusted accordingly.